ibm-cloud-architecture/refarch-integration-services/README.md

 As Liberty supports generation of swagger by leveraging annotations in resources classes and the ApiDiscovery feature.

+## Test Driven Development
+As part of our development methodology we are using since 2003, we develop by starting by the tests.
+So the `src/test/java` folder includes a set of package to unit test each of the application layer: DAO, service.

+To unit test the DAO we are using Derby Embedded, which is compatible with DB2, and uses in memory database.
+So it is very easy to set up data for testing and delete the database at the tests completion.
+The class BaseTest is defining one `AfterClass` method to delete the DB.
+Each DAO has at least one unit test class implemented using [junit](http://junit.org).

+For the CustomerResource
 ## Build and Deploy

 ### DB2 CUSTDB database